Your website shouldn’t be just a digital version of a brochure advertising your business.

 3. Do people prefer live chat to phone customer service?

-According to a study done by Harris Research, 74% of U.S. adults feel more comfortable communicating with customer service via live chat than any other method.
+According to a study done by comm100, 73% of customers feel more comfortable communicating with customer service via live chat than email (61%) or traditional phone support (44%).
 Furthermore, when asked what frustrates them the most about phone customer service, 61% of respondents said being placed on hold was their top grievance.

 4. What is the average satisfaction rate for live chat as a customer service channel?